Vitaly Milonov: Other controversies

+Sanctions

+He was sanctioned by Canada under the Special Economic Measures Act (S.C.
+1992, c.
+17) in relation to the Russian invasion of Ukraine for Grave Breach of International Peace and Security, and by the UK government in 2022 in relation to Russo-Ukrainian War.

 Personal life

 Milonov was married to Eva Liburkina between 2008 and 2011, but is now divorced.
-They raised three children —daughter Marfa, son Nikolay and a foster-son.
+They raised three children.
 In 1991 he joined the Baptist church.
 Later, in 1998, he converted to the Russian Orthodox Church.
 In 2012, Milonov courted controversy by wearing a shirt bearing the slogan "Orthodoxy or death!".

-Milonov is also known to be a board games player.
-He frequently plays the videogame Hearthstone by Blizzard Entertainment.